From our embark at the center of Amsterdam

 Q: What about tipping?

 A: Jan and I don’t accept tips.
-A comprehensive “cruise extras” fee of $350 per person includes a long list of port fees, off-ship activities, admissions, interpretive guides, sight fees, and ride support (gps route files, morning shuttles to give casual riders a head start, and an SOS van driven by a pro mechanic).
-Note that this is less than the average cruise passenger pays for week of “deluxe excursions.”
+A comprehensive “cruise extras” fee of $350 per person includes a long list of port fees, off-ship activities, admissions, interpretive guides, site fees, non-rider coach bus, and ride support (gps route files, morning shuttles to give casual riders a head start, and an SOS van driven by a pro mechanic).
+Note that this is less than the average cruise passenger pays for a week of “deluxe excursions.”
 Shipboard gratuities of $150 per person includes wash & fold laundry and valet bike handling.

 Q: Are all the staterooms the same?

-A: No. Lüftner Cruises designed the Amadeus Brilliant to be the most luxurious ship that can pass through Holland & Belgium’s canals.
+A: No. Lüftner Cruises designed the Amadeus Brilliant to be the most luxurious ship that can pass through the canals of Holland & Belgium.
 It is the perfect place to dine, sleep, and relax between rides.
 The Mozart & Strauss Deck staterooms have French Balconies.
 You’ll both be able to lean out to share beautiful views up and down the river.

 Q: How are staterooms assigned?